 Once you have written the testimonial or case study always send it back to your customer for their approval.

-If you prefer to use exactly what your customer has sent you fix any typos or spelling errors as those as they can be distracting to your readers and also reduce their perceptions of your quality.
+If you prefer to use exactly what your customer has sent you to fix any typos or spelling errors as those as they can be distracting to your readers and also reduce their perceptions of your quality.

 How to Build Further Credibility With Your Testimonials